Request CDN

 Note

-If the user’s server creates a token 2-4 seconds faster than the CDN server, the CDN server recognizes the value of the token parameter start_time as "Too early," causing the verification to fail.
+If the user's token generation server's clock is 2-4 seconds ahead of the CDN server, the CDN server may recognize the start_time token parameter as "too early," causing authentication to fail.
 To prevent this, set start_time and end_time to be 10 seconds earlier and later, respectively, than the current time.
 You need to use NTP to accurately synchronize the web servers for creating tokens.

 Check the settings and then click [Request CDN] at the bottom of the screen.